So, I have a tale to tell. It’s funny and embarrassing but I’m going to tell you anyway for a good reason.

 Always look to the simplest answer for everything first.
 The old adage, KISS (keep it simple, stupid) still works although there should be a better word for “stupid”, maybe “silly”?

 Alway look for the obvious.

-So, as you go about your life today, think about my rubber band.
+So, as you go about your life today, think about a rubber band.
 Do you have a rubber band in your life that is robbing you of your life’s blood supply?
 Is that rubber band causing anxiety for you because you won’t take it off?Tweet

-The rubber band is any emotion, habit, action, etc that you continue to engage in with no clue why.
+The rubber band is any emotion, habit, action, etc. that you continue to engage in with no clue why.
 And trust me, we think and do most things in our life robotically, seldom asking ourselves “Why”?